 shonaterrill@nullbayschool.org

 Meg leads music class for students in grades 1-8.
 She grew up singing with her family and has been teaching at The Bay School for over a decade.
 In addition to her role at the school, she leads a large, all-comers community chorus known as Misty Mountain Singers.
 She is also an adjunct professor in Antioch University’s Waldorf Teacher Training and M.Ed. program and is the Music Director for the Center for Anthroposophy’s Renewal Courses.
 She received her M.Ed and Waldorf Certification from Antioch University in 2008 and her B.A. from Connecticut College in 2000.
-She lives with her co-parent, Ian (a Bay School class teacher), and their two children on unconstitutionally ceded Penobscot territory.
+Meg’s two children are both Bay School students.

 megchittenden@nullbayschool.org